- Paraphimosis in dogs: A comprehensive guide to prevention and treatment

 1. Visible changes to the penis

-• Swelling of the glans: One of the most noticeable changes is the significant swelling of the glans.
+- Swelling of the glans: One of the most noticeable changes is the significant swelling of the glans.

-3. Problems urinating
+3. Problems with urination

-• Frequent licking: Attempts to lick the area may be a sign of difficulty urinating.
+- Frequent licking: Attempts to lick the area may be a sign of difficulty urinating.

-4. General behavioral changes
+4. General changes in behavior

-• Disturbed general behavior: Loss of appetite, lethargy or a general change in behavior can also be symptoms.
+- Disturbed general behavior: Loss of appetite, lethargy, or a general change in behavior can also be symptoms.

-• Aggressive behavior: Pain-related irritability can cause the dog to react more aggressively than normal.
+- Aggressive behavior: Pain-related irritability can cause the dog to react more aggressively than normal.

 5. Physical changes

-Diagnosis of Paraphimosis in Dogs
+Diagnosis of paraphimosis in dogs

 Clinical examination